williamcanin/recover-grub/README.md

       initiate the recovery of Grub.
       However, you should know which device was installed Arch Linux, for example: sda, sdb, sdc,... etc.
+      ATTENTION !!!
+Not the partition, is the disk. (sda, sdb, etc ...)
       After, run the following command:

+        # chmod +x recover-grub
         # recover-grub device <sda|sdb|sdc...>

   E - After the "Recover Grub" start, you will enter the assembly section